-The general supervision and control of student discipline is vested in the Vice Chancellor by virtue of the provisions of the Higher Education Act (No. 101 of 1997) and its accompanying regulations.
-By virtue of the powers invested in him, the Vice Chancellor may request any member of staff to assist him in the execution of his/her duties, which includes the maintenance of discipline and order in the Institution.
-The officers and tribunals described in this document are thus appointed and constituted by the Vice Chancellor and any powers that these officers or tribunals have by virtue of this document are delegated to them by the Vice Chancellor.
+The general supervision and control of student discipline is vested in the Vice Chancellor by virtue of the provisions of the Higher Education Act (No. 101 of 1997) as amended and its accompanying regulations.
+By virtue of the powers vested in the Vice Chancellor, he/she may request any member of staff to assist with the execution of his/her duties, which includes the maintenance of discipline and order in the Institution.
+The officers and tribunals described in this document are thus appointed and constituted by the Vice Chancellor or an official delegated by him/her, and any powers that these officers or tribunals have by virtue of this document are delegated to them by the Vice Chancellor.
 The officers and tribunals appointed and constituted by this document are thus directly responsible to the Vice Chancellor for the execution of their duties.